SvenGDK/RetroMultiTools/README.md

 - **Windows** — Install the [.NET 8 Runtime](https://dotnet.microsoft.com/download/dotnet/8.0), extract the ZIP, and run `RetroMultiTools.exe`.
 - **Linux** — See [LINUX.md](LINUX.md) for required packages and step-by-step instructions.
 - **macOS** — See [macOS.md](macOS.md) for installation steps and Gatekeeper notes.

+## Documentation

+For detailed user guides and reference material, see the [full documentation](docs/README.md).

+- [ROM Browser & RetroArch Integration Guide](docs/features/rom-browser-guide.md) — step-by-step guide to browsing, managing, and launching ROMs with RetroArch

 ## Features